Verifying your ID

 If a Strong identity strength is required and you’re unable to achieve this, you should contact the provider of the service you want to access to find out about alternative options.

-Currently, you must have an Australian passport to verify your photo and reach a Strong identity strength.
-In future, you will be able to use more documents to verify your photo.
+You need an Australian passport to verify your photo and achieve a Strong identity strength.

 If you're experiencing issues verifying any of your documents, you can find support at Verifying your ID in myID.